-Putting Shakespeare in context, examining the relevance of his work to the controversies
+Putting Shakespeare in context, examining the relevance

-our own, offer to rescue Shakespeare from an abstract "greatness" and make his works
+of his day, and developing conceptions of history that connect Shakespeare's time and our own, offer to rescue Shakespeare from an abstract "greatness" and make his works meaningful to students and their lives in today's world. |

-from Literature and Lives
+Literature and Lives

 Play